 How encode images to webp in browser with vanilla js without plugins

-Your name Your email Subject Your message (optional) Some days ago, while using a react repo I discovered this method that uses canvas to convert images to webp.
-Currently it’s not perfect and in some browsers won’t work on some browsers (guess which one: safari) and has a limited support for icc profiles / color […]
+Some days ago, while using a react repo I discovered this method that uses canvas to convert images to webp.
+Currently it’s not perfect and in some browsers won’t work on some browsers (guess which one: safari) and has a limited support for icc profiles / color space.
+You can find more info about project […]

 Blog